 The Fraunhofer-Gesellschaft and IBM announced today the signing of the agreement aimed at advancing quantum computing in Germany.
 The collaboration gives companies and research institutions access to IBM quantum computers in Germany and the USA under the umbrella of a nationwide Fraunhofer competence network.
 The aim is to research the technology, application scenarios and algorithms while generating competence development and competitive advantages for the local economy and science.

-As part of the collaboration, an IBM Q System One quantum computer will be installed in a IBM computer center near Stuttgart.
+As part of the collaboration, an IBM Quantum System One quantum computer will be installed in a IBM computer center near Stuttgart.
 The system is scheduled to go into operation in early 2021 and will be the first of its kind in Europe.
 Fraunhofer plans to bring together established partners from research and industry under the umbrella of a research infrastructure of Fraunhofer institutes, which will work together in a centrally coordinated national Fraunhofer competence network for quantum computing.

 This network has set itself the goal of further developing and transferring application-oriented quantum computing strategies under complete data sovereignty of European law and will initially be represented by competence centers in expected six German states – Baden-Württemberg, Bavaria, Rhineland-Palatinate, Berlin, Hesse and North Rhine-Westphalia.
 Currently, more than ten Fraunhofer Institutes are already working on various fields of quantum technology.